 What are the objectives of DELTA IE?

-- to standardise customs data at European level,
+- standardise customs data at European level,

 This is not merely an update to DELTA-G: it is a complete overhaul of the customs model.